ADirin/DataBase_Solution/week6_ORM _JPA: M:N /Introduction_to_JPQL.md

 query.setParameter(1, "%T%");

 ```

+3. Criteria API: This programmatic approach to creating queries provides a type-safe way to construct queries using Java objects.
+The Criteria API is particularly useful for dynamic queries where conditions may vary at runtime, enabling developers to avoid the pitfalls of string manipulation and providing compile-time checks.

   - Description: The Criteria API is a programmatic way to create queries in a type-safe manner.
 It allows developers to build queries using Java objects rather than string-based queries.
     - Usage: It is useful for dynamic query generation, where conditions may change based on runtime criteria.
 It avoids issues with string concatenation and provides compile-time checking.

 **EXAMPLE**
 ```java